 Drawing and Watercolour classes for beginners to advanced

-COVID 19 – Restrictions lifting in regard to NSW health orders from October 11th.
-All classes and workshops will resume at the hall with face to face teaching.
+COVID 19 – All classes and workshops are now at the hall with face to face teaching.
 All students must provide a fully vaccinated certificate to attend, wear masks, sign in with the QR code and there will be 4 sqm for each student.

 Drawing is an essential skill of any art making.
 Drawing is everything!

 Learning to draw is the first step in a satisfying artistic journey.
 This is fun and relaxed drawing class for anyone who loves to draw, or would like to learn how to draw.
 It is a wide ranging drawing course covering all sorts of subject matter including still life, urban and natural landscapes, interiors, portraits and the figure.
 Students will also practice using a range of drawing media that includes charcoal, ink, watercolour and chalk pastels.
 The class is designed for complete beginners and continuing students and each term students will explore new media, methods and subjects.
 All levels are welcome in this friendly class: from enthusiastic beginners to those with prior experience.

 Classes are limited to 14 students so everyone gets individual attention.

 In Ochre’s art class I’ve learnt to observe, to appreciate perspective and composition and to experiment with texture and colour.
 I’ve gone from nervous novice to confident drawer.
 The classes are informative, fun, creative and challenging.
 It’s why I keep coming term after term.Lynette, Erskinville